kisu-bot/guide/README.md

 ### Wishlist Calculation

-When viewing your collection with `nc`, click on the ❤️ reaction to have Kisu total up the wishlist values on the page.
+When viewing your collection with nc, click on the ❤️ reaction to have Kisu total up the wishlist values on the page.

 ### Collection Filter Generation

-When viewing `nsl` or `nwl`, click on the ✏️ reaction to have Kisu generate collection filter strings for you to use to easily search collections.
+When viewing nsl or nwl, click on the ✏️ reaction to have Kisu generate collection filter strings for you to use to easily search collections.

 ### Series Wishlist